Midnight sun: Time zones and daylight saving time

-As an example, at the North Cape of Norway at midnight on June 21/22, the longitude of 25.9 degrees east makes the moment 103.2 minutes earlier by clock time; but the local time, 2 hours ahead of GMT in the summer, makes it 120 minutes later by clock time.
+As an example, at the North Cape, Norway at midnight on June 21/22, the longitude of 25.9 degrees east makes the moment 103.2 minutes earlier by clock time; but the local time, 2 hours ahead of GMT in the summer, makes it 120 minutes later by clock time.
 The equation of time at that date is -2.0 minutes.
 Therefore, the Sun's lowest elevation occurs 120 - 103.2 + 2.0 minutes after midnight: at 00.19 Central European Summer time.
 On other nearby dates the only thing different is the equation of time, so this remains a reasonable estimate for a considerable period.
 The Sun's altitude remains within half a degree of the minimum of about 5 degrees for about 45 minutes either side of this time.

 When it rotates on its own axis, it sometimes moves closer to the Sun.
 During this period of Earth's rotation from May to July, Earth tilts at an angle of 23.5 degrees above its own axis in its orbit.
 This causes the part of Norway located in the Arctic region at the North Pole of Earth to move very close to the Sun and during this time the length of the day increases.
 It can be said that it almost never subsides.
 Night falls in Norway's Hammerfest at this particular time of year.